madhavbhatt/banking/README.md

 4. Click on the account number for the new account just created
 5. Click the "Activate Account" button
 6. Account will be activated

+# dependency.sh contains packages that gems depend on for debian distributions